Aim & Scope

 Manuscripts submitted to Ocean and Coastal Research must be written in English and have neither been published previously nor be under consideration for publication in another journal.
 The article types are as follows:

-• Review articles are manuscripts expected to provide a synthesis of the available relevant literature for an important research question, applying a critical approach and providing suggestions for future research.
+- Review articles are manuscripts expected to provide a synthesis of the available relevant literature for an important research question, applying a critical approach and providing suggestions for future research.
+Simple bibliometric studies will not be considered for publication in Ocean and Coastal Research.

 Regardless of article type, Ocean and Coastal Research does not accept manuscripts that fail to address the results and conclusions of the research in the context of the relevant literature.
 Unstructured project or meeting reports and technical notes with no literature background will be promptly rejected by the Editorial Office without further peer review.